 - Negotiate with the prosecutor on your behalf and take your case to trial if we fail to have your charges dismissed or fail to agree to a fair plea deal

 We know that being charged with a crime is a stressful thing to go through.
 With so much at stake, don’t try to take on your legal battle alone.
-Contact our dedicated San Diego criminal defense attorneys to get a knowledgeable advocate on your side, and we’ll work towards the best outcome for you.
+Contact a dedicated San Diego criminal attorney to get a knowledgeable advocate on your side, and we’ll work towards the best outcome for you.

 What Is Aggravated Trespassing in California?